Esri/calcite-ui-icons/README.md

 ### Outline icons are the standard
 Outline icons have the default name.
 For example, `trash-16.svg` will render the default outline icon.

-If needed, appending `-f` (`trash-16-f.svg`) will render the filled version.
+Some icons have alternative states for toggling or greater flexibility.
+For those icons, appending `-f` (`trash-16-f.svg`) will render the filled version.

-**Outline icons should be the primary icons to be used.**

 ### Sprite packages
-Furthermore, sprites are available in 6 packages and live outside the `icons/` directory:
+Furthermore, sprites are available in 3 packages and live outside the `icons/` directory:

 * sprite-16.svg
-* sprite-16-f.svg
 * sprite-24.svg
-* sprite-24-f.svg
 * sprite-32.svg
-* sprite-32-f.svg

-Filenames that contain `-f` contain filled icons only.
+Alternative filled versions of the outlined icons have `-f` appended to their name, and are included in the sprites above.

 Icons in the sprite have an `id` of the individual SVG file name.

 ## JavaScript Exports